chandlerc/llvm-designs/ClangService.rst

 If the connection file is relocated or removed at any point, the server is required to detect this eventually and shut down.
 It is expected that in the event of failure modes multiple servers will be running concurrently for a particular project for a brief period of time.
-TThe server should be able to gracefully cope with the this, and thus avoid holding locks on shared files for long periods of time, but use filesystem locking whenever updating files.
+The server should be able to gracefully cope with the this, and thus avoid holding locks on shared files for long periods of time, but use file system locking whenever updating files.

 Clang C++ Client Libraries